Round and Resilience-Optimal Approximate Agreement on Trees and Block Graphs: Round-Optimal Protocol for Trees

-Hence, each party will distribute its path $P(v_{\startt}, v_{\inputt})$ via $\gradecastprotocol$, and each party will then obtain at least $n - t$ paths with grade $2$ (from honest parties), plus up to $t$ paths with various grades from Byzantine parties.
-Each honest party defines its path $P$ as a path prefix \emph{supported} by $n - t$ parties with grade $2$, as defined below.
+Hence, each party will distribute its path $P(v_{\startt}, v_{\inputt})$ via $\gradecastprotocol$.
+Every party obtains at least $n - t$ paths with grade $2$ (from honest parties), plus up to $t$ paths with various grades.
+Then, each party defines its path $P$ as a path prefix \emph{supported} by $n - t$ parties with grade $2$, as defined below.